worksofgenius/book-scraper/README.md

 * [Puppeteer](https://www.npmjs.com/package/puppeteer) version: 9.1.1

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally and use npm:

 ```
 $ cd ../book-scraper